ilmantim/online_library_parser/README.md

 ## How to run Scripts

-Run the script using the following command:
+Run the scripts using the following command:

 ```bash
 python parser.py